Inkjet vs. Laser printer

 With laser printers, there are pros & cons to owning and using one.

 The pros include:

-- More efficient toner use - laser printers are efficient on toner use, compared to Inkjet printer usage of ink.
-The cost per page for laser printers can be considerably less, which means a total lower cost of ownership over the life of the printer.
+- More efficient use of toner - a laser printer is efficient on toner use, compared to Inkjet printer usage of ink.
+A laser printers cost per page can be considerably less, which means a total lower cost of ownership over the life of the printer.

-- Faster print speeds - laser printers can print documents quite fast, especially larger documents, when compared to an Inkjet printer.
+- Faster print speeds - a laser printer can print documents quite fast, especially larger documents, when compared to an Inkjet printer.

-- Less mess to clean up - toner doesn't stain like ink does and cleaning a laser printer is not the messy task that an Inkjet printer can be.
+- Less mess to clean up - toner does not stain like ink and cleaning a laser printer is not the messy as an Inkjet printer.